MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-2013.md

 To upgrade the PerformancePoint Services service application, you create the new service application and upgrade the database, and then create a proxy and add it to the default proxy group.

- **To upgrade the PerformancePoint Services service application by using PowerShell**
+ **To upgrade the PerformancePoint Services service application by using PowerShell:**

 1. Verify that you have the following memberships: